fmalazemi/CheatSheets/python3/map.md

 [1, 2]
 [4, 4]
 ```
-## filter(func, iterables)
+## filter(func, iterable)
-For a given boolean function func and iterables, create a list of elements e1, e2, ..., en such that func(ei) == true.
+For a given boolean function func and an iterable, create a list of elements e1, e2, ..., en such that func(ei) == true.
 Filter return an iterator of the created list.
+`filter` is a built-in function.
 ```python
 def isOdd(x):
     return x % 2 != 0